cog-imperial/min_matches_heuristics/README.md

 - a set of hot streams HS,
 - a set of cold streams CS,
 - a set of hot utilities HU,
-- a set of cold utilities CU, and
+- a set of cold utilities CU,
 - a minimum approach temperature ΔTmin.

 A hot / cold stream (class `Stream` in `lib/problem_classes/stream.py`) is specified by
 - an inlet temperature Tin,
-- an outlet temperature Tout, and
+- an outlet temperature Tout,
 - a flow rate heat capacity FCp.

 A hot / cold utility (class `Utility` in `lib/problem_classes/utility.py`) is associated with
 - an inlet temperature Tin,
-- an outlet temperature Tout, and
+- an outlet temperature Tout,
 - a cost κ.

 A minimum utility cost problem is instance is stored in `.dat` file under the following format: